BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Audrey", :MeteorAceF, 1])

-Grab the hidden *Blue Shard* then go up.
-Grab the hidden *Burn Heal*.
+Grab the hidden *Blue Shard* and *Burn Heal* then go up.
 Enter the nearby open building, and Sigmund will run off.
 Open the green case in the back to get a *PP Up*.
 Back outside, go up.

 **Relationship Point Choices:**
 - On Reshiram Route only, tell Amaria you still trust her (+1 Amaria)